Course Postgraduate

 Other Requirements

 Enrolment is subject to restriction due to professional recognition requirements.
 Prior to placement in any school for Professional Experience, it is mandatory that pre-service teachers complete or obtain several forms and clearances.
 Information and forms regarding these mandatory requirements can be accessed via the Professional Experience website: http://www.murdoch.edu.au/School-of- Education/Professional-Experience Completion and submission of these mandatory requirements is essential before placements can be arranged.
+In accordance with TRBWA registration requirements, students must attempt LANTITE (either literacy or numeracy) in their first year of study in order to progress to their second year.
 Prior to graduation it is mandatory that students satisfactorily complete ACER (Australian Council for Educational Research) testing of literacy and numeracy (LANTITE).
 Full-time study is required for Year One of the course only.
 Students may complete Year Two part-time

 Formal learning can include previous study in higher education vocational education or adult and community education.
 Informal learning can include on the job learning, various kinds of work and life experience.